Category: Snorkel

 Palancar reefs cliff

-If you only do one boat snorkel in Cozumel, make it Palancar.
+If you only do one boat snorkel in Cozumel, make it Palancar Gardens Reef.
 It’s a series of reef formations on the southwest side.
 Palancar Gardens starts shallow where tours hit so snorkelers can float and see parrot fish and sea turtles swimming below.
 It’s stunning.
 The drift pulls you along at a lazy walking pace.

 Playa El Cielo (boat-only, sandbar)